 The multi-vehicle option is typically used when:

-• Transporting the goods to multiple destinations, such as business branches or locations, is necessary.
+- Transporting the goods to multiple destinations, such as business branches or locations, is necessary.
 In this case, the supplier will deliver the e-way bill to the transporter’s warehouse.
-From there, it is disseminated via various vehicles for transportation to multiple locations or destinations.
-Consequently, the e-way bill must be updated with the remaining information on the vehicles used to transport it.
+From there, goods are distributed using multiple vehicles to various destinations.
+The transporter must update the e-way bill with details of the vehicles used for the remaining journey.

 Generating e way bill for Multi-Vehicle Transportation